alert icon

 Taking these things into consideration during the installation process can help best set up your valve for reliable operation over the long term.

-Leaks must be minimized as much as possible, given the potential cost, safety, productivity, and environmental implications.
+A good valve maintenance and servicing plan helps minimize the potential cost, safety, productivity, and environmental implications of leaks.
 Consider a hydraulic fitting leaking 6 drops of fluid per minute, where each drop is .05ml.
 That amounts to half a liter per day, or approximately 15 liters per month, or approximately 180 liters per year.
 Assuming the cost of hydraulic fluid is $15 USD per gallon (or approximately $4/liter) this leak costs you over $700 USD per year in lost fluid.

-• Heavy corrosion may deteriorate the valve body, compromising its pressure-retaining capabilities and creating a safety risk
+• Heavy corrosion may deteriorate the valve body, compromise its pressure-retaining capabilities and create a safety risk

 • Major contamination that cannot be cleaned